 The MDA Mail area offers a variety of services such as printing, addressing, folding, inserting, mail processing and IDM delivery.
 MCG and MDA management will implement a communication strategy to increase client contact for this business line.
 Departments will experience significant cost savings by utilizing MDA for ID mail and mail processing.

-- MCG will enhance client contact by arranging meetings with MDA's top 10 clients in each mail business area - An updated mail service guide and communications package was completed and distributed to MDA's top 20 clients in the first quarter
+MCG will enhance client contact by arranging meetings with MDA's top 10 clients in each mail business area - Completed